jahid-hasan-sajeeb/Emergency-Hotline/README.md

 <h3>The difference between getElementById, getElementsByClassName, and querySelector/querySelectorAll</h3>

-getElementById: It is used to find an element by using its ID.
-It is very fast because IDs are unique.
+<li>getElementById: It is used to find an element by using its ID.
+It is very fast because IDs are unique.<li>

 getElementsByClassName: It is used to find all the elements that have the specified class.
 It returns a collection of elements, not just one like ID.